This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Don’t like Parmesan cheese?
 No worries!
 You could easily substitute a mild or sharp cheddar or provolone.

-If you’re looking to spice things up, feel free to add a sprinkle of red pepper flake to give it some heat.
+If you want to spice things up, add a sprinkle of red pepper flake to give it some heat.

 Storage and leftovers